Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Hydra/Seven-Headed-Hydra.md

       desc: "12 damage"
       traits:
           - name: "Natural even hit or miss"
-            desc: "The hydra’s next gnashing teeth attack, if it has an attack left this turn, can be against any nearby enemy instead of against a creature engaged with it."
+            desc: "The hydra’s next _gnashing teeth_ attack, if it has an attack left this turn, can be against any nearby enemy instead of against a creature engaged with it."
           - name: "Miss"
             desc: "7 damage."
 traits:
     - name: "Let’s not waste space"
-      desc: "The seven-headed hydra has all the same abilities as the five-headed hydra, except that the heads that get sprouted are the 8th and 9th and those heads/attacks come with 50 new hit points apiece."
+      desc: "The seven-headed hydra has all the same abilities as the [[Five-Headed-Hydra|five-headed hydra]], except that the heads that get sprouted are the 8th and 9th and those heads/attacks come with 50 new hit points apiece."
     - name: "Resist opportunity attacks 16+"
       desc: "When an opportunity attack targets this creature, the attacker must roll a natural 16+ on the attack roll or it only deals half damage."
 nastier_traits:
     - name: "Pyrohydra"
-      desc: "When the hydra gets a natural even attack roll with a gnashing teeth attack, its next attack that turn (if it has one) is a flame breath attack instead.
-Note that flame breath attacks don’t lead to other flaming breaths; the hydra has to return to making a gnashing teeth attack first."
+      desc: "When the hydra gets a natural even attack roll with a _gnashing teeth_ attack, its next attack that turn (if it has one) is a _flame breath_ attack instead.
+Note that _flame breath_ attacks don’t lead to other _flaming breaths_; the hydra has to return to making a _gnashing teeth_ attack first."
 triggered_actions:
     - name: "C: Flame breath +12 vs. PD (1d2 nearby enemies)"
       desc: "2d12 fire damage"